Dynamic-Book/doc/4-Explanations/300-Tools/README.md

 ## Compass

-With the compass tool, the user find the handles to mimic a real compass.
-It is both a tool to construct arc and circle but also a tool to learn how to use real one.
+With the compass tool, the user finds the handles to mimic a real compass.
+It is both a tool to construct arc and circle but also a tool to learn how to use a real one.

 <img src="https://static.mamot.fr/media_attachments/files/115/244/187/837/701/390/original/d89ff6d6536f84cf.png" alt="compass" width=300 />